ReachardKing/NiativeUI-Menu/README.md

 (C) Do not redistribute this files or claims the resources has your own.
 By Mackenzie_Rich
 # My Mods
-A NiativeUI Menu.
-Rewrite it this code.
+Some  NiativeUI Menu.
 Don't  DM me if there is any problems.
 Links:
 https://www.instagram.com add me on intagram @ Physics_is_ki
 https://mobile.twitter.com/home @Robery122.